 What about caffeine?

-Cut it off 4-5 hours before your shift ends.
-If you get off at 7 AM, no coffee after 2 AM.
+Cutoff Time: 5 hours before your shift ends.
+If you get off at 7 AM, your last coffee is at 2 AM.
+Hard stop.

 I feel lonely.

-Shift work is lonely. find a "Night Shift Buddy"—someone else awake at those hours—to text memes or check in with during breaks.
+Shift work is lonely.
+Find a "Night Shift Buddy"—someone else awake at those hours—to text memes or check in with during breaks.
+You need a tribe.

 Conclusion